 - Now heat a pan or kadhai on low heat and add butter, cumin seeds, and onions.
 Cook until onions are golden brown.
 Then add Kashmiri red chilli powder and garlic paste.
 Mix everything well.

 - Now add tomato and green chilli puree.
 Cook until oil separates.

-- Now heat a non-stick pan on low heat and apply butter on the pav and toast them on the pan until crisp and golden brown from both sides.
+- Now heat a flat pan or tawa on low heat and apply butter on the pav and toast them on the pan until crisp and golden brown from both sides.

-- Add a spoonful of bhaji in a bowl, and serve with toasted pavs, chopped onions, and lime wedges on the side.
+- Add a spoonful of bhaji in a bowl, and serve with toasted pavs, chopped onions, and lemon wedges on the side.
 Pav Bhaji is ready to be served!

 Nutrition InformationYield 4 Serving Size 1